-The Sonic Group operates via a decentralised federated structure whereby the Chief Executive Officers of individual operating entities have delegated authority for their local operations (each of which is not material to the Group as a whole).
-The Group's Australian laboratory and imaging activities are co-ordinated and controlled through the Pathology Sonic Executive Committee and the Imaging Sonic Executive Committee ("PSEC" and "ISEC" respectively).
+The Sonic Group operates via a decentralised federated structure, whereby the Chief Executive Officers of individual operating entities have delegated authority for their local operations.
+The Group's Australian laboratory and imaging activities are coordinated and controlled through the Pathology Sonic Executive Committee and the Imaging Sonic Executive Committee ('PSEC' and 'ISEC', respectively).
 Dr C.S.
-Goldschmidt is Chairman of PSEC and a member of ISEC, Dr P.J.
+Goldschmidt is a member of both PSEC and ISEC, Dr P.J.
 Dubois is Chairman of ISEC and CEO of the Imaging division, and C.D.
 Wilks is a member of both PSEC and ISEC.
-A German Sonic Executive Committee ("GSEC") co-ordinates the Group's German operations.
+A German Sonic Executive Committee ('GSEC') coordinates the Group's German operations.
 Dr C.S.
 Goldschmidt is Chairman of GSEC and C.D.
 Wilks is also a member.
 Dr C.S.
 Goldschmidt and C.D.
 Wilks also oversee Sonic's businesses in the USA, the UK, Ireland, Switzerland, Belgium and New Zealand, and the medical centre and occupational health businesses in Australia.

-The Board therefore considers that the Executive Directors and the Non-executive Directors are the Group's "key management personnel".
+The Board therefore considers that the Executive Directors and the Non-executive Directors are the Group's 'key management personnel'.

-(b) Performance of the Group and relationship to remuneration of key management personnel
+b) Performance of the Group and relationship to remuneration of key management personnel